marians/tiles/README.md

 ### mySociety Mapumental

 Background tiles for the center piece of http://property.mapumental.com/ .
 The tiles have high contrast, since they are usually overlayed with a dark, semi-transparent layer.
+Tiles available for Great Britain.
 Usage policy unknown.

 ### Was Atmest Du